plabayo/rama/rama-quic/e2e/interop-runner/README.md

 ## Run

+Run the Docker harness from Linux, macOS, or WSL2; it uses POSIX process groups.
+The QA recipe below also runs on native Windows.

 Install Docker Engine **>=28.1** with Linux containers, Docker Compose **>=2.36**, host **tshark >=4.5**, Python **>=3.10** with venv/pip, Git, Bash, and **OpenSSL >=3**.
 The Docker daemon must allow IPv6 bridges and `NET_ADMIN`/`NET_RAW`; Linux may